 Australian dollar up

-Australian government bond futures dipped as risk sentiment improved, with the three-year bond contract off one tick at 98.330.
+Australian government bond futures eased, with the three-year bond contract off four ticks at 98.215.

 Access exclusive analysis, locked news and reports with Inside Retail Weekly.
 Subscribe today and get our premium print publication delivered to your door every week.

 The supermarket giant has received the highest ever fine issued by the Australian Communications and Media Authorit… https://t.co/7DW7PRoizS3 hours ago